Information about the project

 Duration of the project "Promoting productive innovation" - 5 years, from 2016 to 2020.

-The component aims at promoting high-quality, nationally relevant research and development and advanced human capital activities for innovational consortia, technological start-ups and new companies established through spin-off for the development of perspective sectors.
+The component aims at promoting high-quality, nationally relevant research and development and advanced human capital activities and deal flow for.

 In this component the introduction of a new instrument - technology consortia is proposed.
 Grants will be awarded to consortia, aimed at addressing the problems and challenges, which are strategic for the future of Kazakhstan (energy, minerals, metals and agriculture).

 The component includes two windows of Calls for Proposals: